 - The circumstances surrounding temporary support already paid

-Though these are all aspects that a court will consider when deciding on alimony payments, the truth is, they will analyze each situation and marriage on an individual basis, which is why you must retain the services of an experienced Ocean City spousal maintenance attorney who can advocate for your right to the financial support you need to uphold your standard of life.
+Though these are all aspects that a court will consider when deciding on alimony payments, the truth is, they will analyze each situation and marriage on an individual basis, which is why you must retain the services of an experienced Ocean County spousal maintenance attorney who can advocate for your right to the financial support you need to uphold your standard of life.
 Fortunately, you have just found that attorney at the Law Office of Sarina Gianna, LLC.

 Fault grounds and alimony

-Some people wonder if fault grounds impact a divorce.
+Some people wonder if citing fault grounds impact a divorce.
 For the most part, fault grounds have no impact on alimony.
 Economic fault, on the other hand, can have a mark on a case, including when a spouse wastes marital funds or becomes willfully unemployed to benefit them in a divorce.
 The court may take action in response.

 Contact our firm